Building Resilience Through Adversity

 NATIONAL ESTIMATING MANAGER – DIRECTOR

-Rimon brings an extensive amount of professional insight and knowledge to several aspects of commercial construction, Rimon offers an outstanding degree of expertise to Streetbuild.
-He has built an enviable reputation as an innovative thinker responsible for the pre-construction of all national projects.
+Rimon brings a broad range of professional insight and knowledge to multiple aspects of commercial construction, offering exceptional expertise to StreetBuild.
+He has built an enviable reputation as an innovative thinker responsible for the pre-construction phase of all national projects.

 CAMERON MORRISON